Oliverhiggins93/AutomatedSmartphoneMicroscope/gitbuildingdoc/introduction.md

 #Should I build this microscope, or the OpenFlexure microscope?

-The OpenFlexure microscope is a much more mature project than ours.
-Their software is more flexible, the microscope is easier to use by hand, and it contains instructions for several different imaging modalities and applications.
-If you have never built a 3D-printed microscope before, I may suggest looking at their project first.

-If you need to scan a large area of a slide quickly, or you are interested specifically in the problem of scanning Kato-Katz slides, then this microscope may be useful to you.
+The OpenFlexure microscope is a much more mature project than ours, so I would definitely recommend checking out their documentation if you are considering which to build.
+If you need to scan a large area, or you are interested specifically in the problem of scanning Kato-Katz slides, then this microscope may be useful to you.